dbt-labs/docs.getdbt.com/website/docs/docs/cloud/configure-cloud-cli.md

 To get started, run `dbt sqlfluff -h` to see the list of supported commands and flags, such as `dbt sqlfluff lint` to lint SQL files.

 #### Considerations
+Keep the following points in mind when using SQLFluff with the dbt Cloud:

 - When you run `dbt sqlfluff`, it picks up changes to your local .sqlfluff config.
 - To use SQLFluff in continuous integration/continuous development, you need to have a `dbt_cloud.yml` file in your project and run commands from a valid dbt project.
 - SQLFluff commands in the dbt Cloud CLI do not return exit codes yet.

 ## FAQs
 <Expandable alt_header="How to create a .dbt directory and move your file">